beginning of content

 • Heat packs, exercise and relaxation may help you manage period pain.

-• Pain relieving medicines, hormonal treatments and other pain relief techniques can help.
-Talk to your doctor or pharmacist for advice.
+• Pain-relief medicines, hormonal treatments and other pain-relief measures can help.

 What causes period pain?